Getting started: Steps and statistics

 In previous quickstart you created a benchmark that fires only one HTTP request.
 Our next example random-urls.hf.yaml is going to hit random URLs at this server with 10 requests per second.
 We’ll see how to generate random data and collect statistics for different URLs.

-If you prefer running that as Docker container, use
+If you prefer running this in Docker just replace

 Here is the benchmark we’re going to run: